corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

     * Update overridden events with underlying game changes
     * Use built-in on-action `on_planet_transfer` now that it provides the previous owner as `fromfrom`
     * Remove custom on_actions `on_primitive_planet_transferring` and `on_primitive_planet_transferred`
-* 6.0.1 Ensure that free buildings are added correctly for primitive conquest - due to underlying Stellaris changes, the conquest event now fires _before_ the primitive buildings are removed, so they must be manually cleared
+* 6.0.1 Ensure that free buildings are added correctly for pre-FTL conquest - due to underlying Stellaris changes, the conquest event now fires _before_ the pre-FTL buildings are removed, so they must be manually cleared
 * 6.1.0 Bugfix and compatibility trigger
-    * Undo changes to unity buildings spawned after a primitive conquest - Uplink Nodes and Synapse Nodes are correct
+    * Undo changes to unity buildings spawned after a pre-FTL conquest - Uplink Nodes and Synapse Nodes are correct
     * Add a compatibility trigger for other mods to check whether this one is active
 * 7.0.0 Update for Stellaris version 3.7 "Canis Minor"
     * Remove obsolete event overrides